Niccolls History, Family Crest & Coats of Arms

-England by the wave of emigration that was started by the Norman Conquest of 1066.
+Today's generation of the Niccolls family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from the given name Nicholas.
 Nicholas derives from the Greek Nikolaos, which is made up of the words nikan, meaning to conquer, and laos, meaning people.
-CITATION[CLOSE]

 Early Origins of the Niccolls family